 Permanent exhibition in Munich

 You can find our permanent exhibition at the Ludwig-Maximilians-University in Munich (Geschwister-Scholl-Platz 1).

 Opening hours: Monday-Friday 10 am – 5 pm, Saturday 11.30 pm – 16.30 pm, admission is free.

 Guided tours are available in English, French and Italian (duration approx. 1 hour) by appointment.
 For scheduling, please contact info (at) weisse-rose-stiftung.de

 Audio Guides in English are offered free of charge!
 MP3 download

 Our exhibition ”White Rose.
 The student resistance against Hitler, Munich 1942/43″ picturing the individuals of the White Rose, their path to resistance, actions and persecution by the Nazi regime, is available across the US.
-Please contact Ms. Angelika Kretschmann for further information (weisse_rose_stiftung (at) yahoo.com).
+Please contact the office in Munich for further information (ausstellung (at) weisse-rose-stiftung.de).

 Our travelling exhibition is also available in French, Italian, Spanish, Russian and Polish.
-Contact: info (at) weisse-rose-stiftung.de
+Contact: ausstellung (at) weisse-rose-stiftung.de

 The White Rose Foundation

 In April 1985 members of the American Jewish Congress reach out to White Rose survivors in Munich in connection to the controversial WWII memorial ceremony initiated by then US President Reagan and German chancellor Kohl at Bitburg cemetery.
 On February 23rd 1987 the White Rose Foundation is inaugurated on Capitol Hill, Washington.
 Among the many US trustees are the current Vice President of the United States Joseph R. Biden, Jr., the Honorables Arthur F. Burns and Robert Dole.
 On October 12th 1987, the Weiße Rose Stiftung e.
 V. is founded in Munich, Germany.